syslux/SLCMDB/README.md

 # SLCMDB
 The commandline browser for Sinister.ly.
+(Built in NodeJS)